datanav/docs/technical/salesforce-membercare.rst

      - "string"

-Salesforce Contact to Membercare Countries
+Salesforce Contact to MemberCare Countries
 ------------------------------------------
-Every Salesforce Contact will be synchronized with a Membercare Countries.
+Every Salesforce Contact will be synchronized with a MemberCare Countries.

-Once a link between a Salesforce Contact and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Contact and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Contact and a Membercare Countries:
+The following properties are synchronized between a Salesforce Contact and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

    * - Salesforce Contact Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - MailingCountry
      - name
      - "string"

-Salesforce Invoice to Membercare Invoices
+Salesforce Invoice to MemberCare Invoices
 -----------------------------------------
-Every Salesforce Invoice will be synchronized with a Membercare Invoices.
+Every Salesforce Invoice will be synchronized with a MemberCare Invoices.

-Once a link between a Salesforce Invoice and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Invoice and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Invoice and a Membercare Invoices:
+The following properties are synchronized between a Salesforce Invoice and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Salesforce Invoice Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - DueDate
      - payDueDate
      - "string"

-Salesforce Order to Membercare Countries
+Salesforce Order to MemberCare Countries
 ----------------------------------------
-Every Salesforce Order will be synchronized with a Membercare Countries.
+Every Salesforce Order will be synchronized with a MemberCare Countries.

-Once a link between a Salesforce Order and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Order and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Order and a Membercare Countries:
+The following properties are synchronized between a Salesforce Order and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

    * - Salesforce Order Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - BillingCountry
      - name
      - "string"